garyfleming/tdd-for-testers/tdd-for-testers.md

 # Why?

-^ Why Am I talking about TDD to a group of testers?
+^ Why Am I talking about TDD, traditionally a developer practice, to a group of testers?
 WHy this?
 Why now?
 WHY WHY WHY

 ---